FMO Award Weekend Sept.25-26, 2021

 Taylor Mitchell Bursary

 The Taylor Mitchell Bursary was established in 2010 by Emily Mitchell, in memory of her daughter, Canadian songwriter Taylor Mitchell.
-Initially funded for five years (2010-2014), the bursary received additional funding, allowing it to be awarded through the 2019 conference.
+Initially funded for five years (2010-2014), the bursary received additional funding, allowing it to be awarded through the 2019 conference and beyond.
 The bursary is to support one participant in the Performer Stream of the Developing Artist Program who might otherwise be prevented from taking part.

 The bursary recipient receives up to $500 towards costs associated with attending the FMO conference and participating in the Performer Stream of the Developing Artist Program.